Donor-conceived people are tracking down their biological fathers, even if they want to hide

 Pratten tried for years to learn her biological father's identity, but was told the records were destroyed by her mother's fertility doctor.

 She sued the B.C. government in 2010 on behalf of other children of anonymous sperm donors to compel the province to give them access to their records when they turn 19 as it does for adopted children.
 But she lost the case at the B.C.
 Court of Appeal and the Supreme Court refused to hear it.

-Since then, other donor-conceived children have been lobbying for a government-regulated Canadian registry of sperm donors.
+Since then, other donor-conceived people have been lobbying for a government-regulated Canadian registry of sperm donors.

 Pratten, who now lives in London, England, won't say if she has tried DNA testing.
 But she's pleased that there's now another way to get information: "Seeing how DNA tests have changed the game for people is really, really amazing."

 - An earlier version of this story incorrectly stated that there is only one sperm banking facility in Canada.
 In fact, there is only one that recruits Canadian donors and provides their sperm to fertility clinics across the country.
 However, there are a small number that accept sperm from Canadian donors for use at their own clinic.Feb 08, 2018 10:14 AM ET